monokrome/puppet-roles/README.md

 allows us to provide a default configuration for servers that don't provide us information about the specific role if that agent.

+An example of how you might want to start your role, and where roles should exist is included in *manifests/example.pp*.

 [1]: http://github.com/monokrome/ec2-rolegen	"EC2 Rolegen"